 The name ‘Ruby’ comes from the Latin word ruber meaning red and is used to describe types of the mineral Corundum, that are of an orangey red to purplish red hue.
 This colour is created by the presence of the trace element chromium within the gemstone.
 Ruby crystals are formed in terminated hexagonal shapes, which are often tabular, and can be found within marble and basalt rocks.
 Ruby is the birthstone for the month of July and also the gemstone for the 40th wedding anniversary.

-Ruby ranks 9 on moh’s scale of hardness, with only diamond and moissanite ranking higher this makes it a very practical, and hard wearing gemstone to have in your jewellery collection, however it must be handled with care and can still be damaged if mistreated.
+Ruby ranks 9 on moh’s scale of hardness, with only diamond ranking higher this makes it a very practical, and hard wearing gemstone to have in your jewellery collection, however it must be handled with care and can still be damaged if mistreated.
 To clean your ruby use warm soapy water and a soft toothbrush, once brushed, dry your Ruby using a soft lint free cloth.
 Ruby can also be cleaned in an ultrasonic or steam cleaner, however rubies which have been treated with cavity or fracture filling should only be cleaned with a damp cloth.
 Ruby is relatively tough and will withstand most household chemicals, and also the effects of strong heat and light, but like with any precious gemstone you should avoid these effects where possible.
 If you have a jewellery box, your Ruby jewellery should not be put together with other pieces otherwise general abrasion to the stones surface can cause scratches and this should be avoided.

 Rubies are of the most important historical gemstones.
 The term ruby is mentioned four times in the Bible in reference to wisdom and beauty, and is called the most precious of the 12 stones created by God.
 Its deep red colour is synonymous with our deepest emotions love and anger.
 In Sanskrit ruby is named ratnaraj translating as the ‘king of gems’.